On the lack of compactness in the axisymmetric neo-Hookean model: Introduction

 The description of the singularities provided by Theorem \ref{th:main2} is the following: the bubbles $\Gamma$ created by an axisymmetric map $\vec u$ with finite surface energy are not just arbitrary $2$-rectifiable sets, but they are the (reduced) boundaries of a family of volumes (of $3D$ sets with finite perimeter).
 These volumes, in turn, are not just any volumes, but the level sets of the maps $\Delta_{\vec \xi}$ obtained from the Brezis--Nirenberg degree.
-Across ($\mathcal H^2$-almost) every point on $\Gamma$, two portions of the body (that were separated in the reference configuration) are put in contact with each other (the bubbles are the jump set of the inverse of $\vec u$).
-We observe a dipole structure in the contribution $|\vec\xi-\vec \xi'|\mathcal H^2(\Gamma_{\vec\xi,\vec \xi'})$ of each pair $\vec\xi, \vec \xi'$ to the singular term $\|D^s \vec u^{-1}\|_{\mathcal M}$ in our modified functional $F(\vec u)$, precisely as in the map by Conti \& De Lellis.
+Across ($\Ha^2$-almost) every point on $\Gamma$, two portions of the body (that were separated in the reference configuration) are put in contact with each other (the bubbles are the jump set of the inverse of $\vec u$).
+We observe a dipole structure in the contribution $|\vec\xi-\vec \xi'|\Ha^2(\Gamma_{\vec\xi,\vec \xi'})$ of each pair $\vec\xi, \vec \xi'$ to the singular term $\|D^s \vec u^{-1}\|$ in our modified functional $F(\vec u)$, precisely as in the map by Conti \& De Lellis.
 Finally, the sum of the degrees $\Delta_{\vec \xi}$, over all singular points $\vec\xi$, vanishes identically: this may be indicative of the singularities coming by pairs (positive cavitations cancel out with negative ones, meaning that holes opened at singular points with positive degrees are filled with material points that in the reference configuration were next to singular points with negative degrees).
-Just as in the context of harmonic maps the analysis of the dipole structure in \cite{BrCoLi86,BeBrCo90,Giaquinta_Modica_Soucek_1989a} made it possible to rule out the presence of dipoles coming from smooth axisymmetric minimizing sequences \cite{Hardt_Lin_1992}, the partial characterization provided by Theorem \ref{th:main2} could prove useful in future attempts to solve the open problem of proving that neo-Hookean minimizers behave in a physically realistic manner.
+We remark that by Theorem \ref{th:main2} deformations in $\overline{\Ar_s}\setminus\Ar_s$ are not physically realistic.
+This fact reinforces the conjecture that the energy $F$ (and so $E$) attains is minimum in $\Ar_s$.
+Moreover, as in the context of harmonic maps, the analysis of the dipole structure in \cite{BrCoLi86,BeBrCo90,Giaquinta_Modica_Soucek_1989a} made it possible to rule out the presence of dipoles coming from smooth axisymmetric minimising sequences \cite{Hardt_Lin_1992}, the partial characterization provided by Theorem \ref{th:main2} could be useful in future attempts to solve the conjecture itself.